aco950/aws-cloud-prac-notes/07_aws_architecture.md

   * Social media apps
   * (Internal) SharePoint site

+* Advantages:
   * Usage peaks can be handled efficiently
   * Testing fleets can be provisioned only when needed
   * Cost effective
   * Scalable